Nephelios/v1-docs/docs/getting-starter/installation.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Nephelios Installation Guide
+# Nephelios Manual Installation

-## Getting Started
+## 🕹️ Getting Started

 To begin using Nephelios, follow these steps: